isomerpages/nlb-biblioasia/_oct-to-dec-2012/In the Family: Family History Resources in the National Library.md

 [^14]: FamilySearch is accessible at Familysearch.org website.

-[^15]: This organisation’s website can be accessed at singaporegenealogy.org website.
+[^15]: This organisation’s website can be be assessed at singaporegenealogy.org website.